Iowa and Auburn square off in opening round of NCAA Tournament

 Auburn Tigers (20-12, 10-8 SEC) vs. Iowa Hawkeyes (19-13, 11-9 Big Ten)

-The Tigers’ record in SEC action is 10-8.
-Auburn ranks fifth in the SEC with 14.2 assists per game led by Wendell Green Jr. averaging 4.2.
+The Tigers are 10-8 in SEC play.
+Auburn is 0-1 when it has fewer turnovers than its opponents and averages 11.9 turnovers per game.

-TOP PERFORMERS: Kris Murray is shooting 48.4% and averaging 20.4 points for the Hawkeyes.
-Payton Sandfort is averaging 2.2 made 3-pointers over the last 10 games for Iowa.
+TOP PERFORMERS: Connor McCaffery is averaging 6.5 points and 3.7 assists for the Hawkeyes.
+Kris Murray is averaging 20.4 points and 7.9 rebounds over the last 10 games for Iowa.

-Johni Broome is scoring 14.0 points per game with 8.4 rebounds and 1.4 assists for the Tigers.
-Green is averaging 13.9 points and 3.5 rebounds while shooting 33.1% over the past 10 games for Auburn.
+Wendell Green Jr. averages 1.3 made 3-pointers per game for the Tigers, scoring 13.8 points while shooting 29.5% from beyond the arc.
+Johni Broome is averaging 14.8 points, 7.2 rebounds and 1.9 blocks over the past 10 games for Auburn.

 LAST 10 GAMES: Hawkeyes: 5-5, averaging 77.4 points, 30.7 rebounds, 16.8 assists, 7.1 steals and 2.5 blocks per game while shooting 44.6% from the field.
 Their opponents have averaged 76.9 points per game.